skyvers/skyve-dev-guide/_pages/appendix.md

 password: `setup`

-* If you still have problems, ensure that the bootstrap `customer` setting matches the environment default `customer` setting.
+* If you still have problems, ensure that the bootstrap `customer` setting matches the environment default `customer` setting and that the environment identifier is not `null` (for example, you may switch the identifier to `config` to indicate the system is being configured, or `dev` for developer mode etc.)

 For example, if you have the following: